 - Protest Song: The video for "What I've Done" is very moving, as it juxtaposes various hate groups, nuclear bombings, and starving people with freedom fighters, peacemakers, and the privileged elite.

 - Rap Rock: The notable lack of rapping was one of the main criticisms of the album.
-Only "Bleed It Out" can be classed as rap rock, as the other two songs with rapping in them ("Hands Held High" and "In Between") are Political Rap songs that sound like they belong in Fort Minor.
+Only "Bleed It Out" can be classed as rap rock, as the other song with rapping in it ("Hands Held High") is a Political Rap song that sounds like it belongs in Fort Minor.

 - Repurposed Pop Song: "Leave Out All the Rest" was used to promote both Danny Boyle's film Sunshine and the first Twilight movie.